jkotan/nexdatas.tools/doc/nxsfileinfo.rst

-   -m, --raw-metadata    do not store NXentry as scientificMetadata --add-empty-units     add empty units for fields without units --oned                add 1d values to scientificMetadata --first-last          add first and last values of 1d records to scientificMetadata -p PID, --pid PID
+   -m, --raw-metadata    do not store NXentry as scientificMetadata --add-empty-units     add empty units for fields without units --oned                add 1d values to scientificMetadata --max-oned-size MAXONEDSIZE
+                         add first and last values of 1d records to scientificMetadata if its size excides --max-oned-size value
+   -p PID, --pid PID
                         dataset pid
    -i BEAMTIMEID, --beamtimeid BEAMTIMEID